AdobeDocs/workfront.es-ES/help/quicksilver/manage-work/projects/define-a-business-case/create-business-case.md

    Se deben crear formularios personalizados para poder adjuntarlos a los proyectos.

-   Para obtener más información acerca de Forms personalizado, vea el artículo [Crear un formulario personalizado](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

-1. Haga clic en **Enviar**.
+   For more information about Custom Forms, see the article [Create a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

+1. Click **Submit**.
 El estado del proyecto se cambió a **Solicitado** y se envía para que se apruebe el caso empresarial.

    Para obtener más información acerca de cómo aprobar un caso empresarial, vea el artículo [Aprobar un caso empresarial](../../../manage-work/projects/define-a-business-case/approve-business-case.md).

-1. (Opcional) Una vez completado el caso empresarial, puede exportar una copia a un archivo .pdf.
-Para obtener más información acerca de cómo exportar el caso empresarial a un archivo .pdf, vea la sección “Exportar el caso empresarial” en el artículo [Información general sobre las áreas del caso empresarial](../../../manage-work/projects/define-a-business-case/areas-of-business-case.md).
+>[!TIP]
+>
+> After completing the Business Case, you can export a copy of it to a .pdf file.
+For more information about exporting the Business Case to a .pdf file, see [Export the Business Case of a project](/help/quicksilver/manage-work/projects/define-a-business-case/export-business-case.md).